bkthong/vsphere-home-lab/vcsa-cli-template/README.txt

   --> vcsa-cli-installer/templates/install/embedded_vCSA_on_ESXi.json
 - libnsl problem also occurs for cli method --> had to run on a rocky 9.2 machine instead of the fedora server 39 server

+  # dnf install libnsl    --> otherwise the deployment will fail
 ---
 from the vcsa-iso/
 ...